SDGforskning/sdg-strings/SDG14_query_topic_WoS.md

 > 14.a.1 Proportion of total research budget allocated to research in the field of marine technology

 This target is difficult to interpret, particularly as "increase scientific knowledge to [...]" could cover a lot of marine research.
 We interpret it to cover:
-* research about transfer of marine technology (phrase 1 and phrase 2)
+* research about transfer of marine technology and sharing (phrase 1 and phrase 2)
-* research about marine research capacity/infrastructure (phrase 2)
+* research about the development and state of marine research capacity/infrastructure (phrase 2)
 * research about biodiversity and its use/benefits in developing countries, LDCs and SIDS (phrase 3)

 This query consists of 3 phrases.